Why Choose Cedars-Sinai Marina del Rey Hospital for Foot & Ankle Injury Treatment?

-Arthrography: This is an imaging procedure where contrast dye is injected into the joint or blood stream to have a clear view with the help of X-ray.
+Arthrography: This is an imaging procedure where a contrast dye is injected into the joint or bloodstream to have a clear view with the help of an X-ray.

 CAT Scan / CT scan: With the help of X-rays and computers the structure of bones, soft tissues, such as muscles, ligaments, and cartilage can be identified better than with a normal X-ray.